 Daisy's family extends deep appreciation to Familykeeper for his sponsorship of this memorial.

 Hill City Cemetery

 Plot: Half of Daisy's ashes were buried beside her husband.
-The remainder will be scattered per her request.
+The remainder were scattered at the location she requested.

 Record added: Jun 05, 2006